EEE001/EEE001/README.md

 Hi there 👋 <br />
 Thanks for visiting my profile  <br />
 I am Emon Ghosh  <br/>
-Currently a student studying Computer Science and Engineering <br/>
+Graduated in Computer Science and Engineering <br/>
-at Ahsanullah University of Science and Technology
+from Ahsanullah University of Science and Technology